Reginald DesRoches: Early life and career

 Reginald DesRoches was born in Port-au-Prince, Haiti, and grew up in Queens, New York City.
-He attended St. Francis Preparatory High School in New York City and the University of California, Berkeley, where he graduated with a Bachelor of Science in Mechanical Engineering in 1990, a Master of Science in Civil Engineering in 1992, and a doctorate in Structural Engineering in 1998.
-In 2015, he was inducted into UC Berkeley’s Civil and Environmental Engineering Academy of Distinguished Alumni.
+He attended St. Francis Preparatory High School in New York City and the University of California, Berkeley.

+From the University of California, Berkeley, DesRoches received a Bachelor of Science with a major in mechanical engineering in 1990, a Master of Science in civil engineering in 1992, and a Doctor of Philosophy in structural engineering in 1998.

+In 2015, he was inducted into the University of California, Berkeley Department of Civil and Environmental Engineering's Academy of Distinguished Alumni.

 Georgia Institute of Technology

 During his tenure as Karen and John Huff School Chair at Georgia Tech, DesRoches guided the development of a new minor in global engineering leadership open to all Georgia Tech engineering undergraduates, doubled the number of named chairs/professors, led a strategic interdisciplinary research initiative, developed a Corporate Affiliates Program, and led a comprehensive strategic planning process.
-He also oversaw a $13.5 million renovation of the School of Civil and Environmental Engineering’s main facility, the Jesse W. Mason Building.
+He also oversaw a $13.5 million renovation of the Jesse W. Mason Building, which was the main facility of the School of Civil and Environmental Engineering at the Georgia Institute of Technology.
 In 2014, he became Georgia Tech’s Faculty Athletics Representative, serving as the liaison between the Institute and the Athletics Association.
 As Faculty Athletics Representative, he worked closely with the Athletic Director and university leadership — including the president, provost, and senior vice provost for academic affairs — to formulate policies affecting intercollegiate athletics on campus.
-His responsibilities also include representing the Institute to the Atlantic Coast Conference (ACC) and the National Collegiate Athletic Association.
-He was appointed to the ACC leadership team as vice president of the conference for 2016-2017.
+His responsibilities also include representing the Institute to the Atlantic Coast Conference and the National Collegiate Athletic Association.
+He was appointed to the Atlantic Coast Conference leadership team as vice president of the conference for the term of 2016–2017.